HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## ⚙️ Dependencies
 * BepInEx-BepInExPack_Inscryption v5.4.17
 * API_dev-API v1.13.0+ (non-Kaycee version)
-* Sigil Art Fix by Memez4Life (not required but recommended)

 ## 🩹 Known Issues
-### Kaycee's Mod incompatibility
-This mod is currently incompatible with Kaycee's Mod (working on it!), so you'll have to switch to vanilla Inscryption.

 ### LogLevel 'Debug' causing lag
 If your BepInEx console is set to output 'Debug' or 'All' log levels, you WILL experience lag spikes whenever dealing with cards with special abilities.
 This includes vanilla cards such as Ants or Tentacles, as well as the Rulebook entries for said abilities.